Classical Guitar Method Volume 1 (PDF)

 - Jazz Cat - Duet Play-Along and Performance (p.32)

 - Staccato articulation for beginners (Prep for Waltz by Czerny)

-- Melody with Bass Accompaniment: Etudes No. 5, 6, 7, 8
+- Melody with Bass Accompaniment: Etudes No. 5, 6, 7, 8 (p.38 on)

 - C Major Scale, Eighth Notes, Angeline the Baker, Etude No. 9, Vsi so venci Vejli